Some songs are just like tattoos for your brain… You hear them, and they’re affixed to you

 After all, who doesn’t want to be a rock star?
 Having become the poster boys, thanks in no small part to their mesmerizing set, for the film of Woodstock, Santana scored their second US top ten hit with the release of Black Magic Woman and started a fifty-year journey that shows no sign of slowing down or stopping anytime soon.

-The faces behind the leader of the band may have come and gone since they initially exploded into the mainstream musical consciousness, but the vision of the man responsible for crafting their music has remained unchanged.
+The faces behind the leader of the band, including Neal Schon from the band Journey, may have come and gone since they initially exploded into the mainstream musical consciousness, but the vision of the man responsible for crafting their music has remained unchanged.

 A man of few words who prefers to let his music speak for him, Carlos Santana has never deviated from his path and has always played from his heart, drawn inspiration from the demons that have driven him the unblemished power of his belief in the fusion and eclecticism of the musical path that chose to travel down more than five decades ago.